Umi-tech1/Fresh-Cart-Ads-Campaign-Analysis/README.md

 3. Least ROAS: Google Ads is at the bottonm in terms of ROAS with 180.88%.
 While this is still a positive return, it's considerably lower than the other platform
 4. Google Ads generated sales revenue of $8.07k, which is higher than instagram but significantlt lower than YouTube, Twitter and Facebook.

+# Recommendations:
+## YouTube
+1. invest more in YouTube: given its high ROAS, lo cost per conversion, and significant sales revenue.
+Fresh Cart should consider increasing the budget allocation for YouTube advertising.
+This platfotm offers a cost effective way to acquire customers
+2. Analyze Successful Campaigns:Dee[p dive into the top performing YouTube campaigns to identify the type of contents that resonates best with the audience on the platform
+3. Explore the [possiblility of running more canmpaigns or extending the duration of successful ones to capitaliuze on its performance

+## Twitter
+1. Optimize Twitter Spend:While Twitter has a good conversion rate na significant sales revenue, the ROAS and cost per concersion suggest there's room for optimization. investigate areas for optimization on Twitter.
+Consider refining and targetting creativecontent and evaluating the performanceof individual campaigns to ensure better returns
+2. Analyze Successful Campaigns: Dee[p dive into the top performing Twitter campaigns to identify the type of contents that resonates best with the audience on the platform

+## Google Ads
+1. While Google Ads has an above-average conversion rate compared to industry standard, it lags behind other platforms in terms of ROAS, sales revenue, and has the highest cost per conversion for Fresh Cart
+2. Consider revisiting the keywords targetted, ad creatives, and landing pages to optimize performance
+3. Conduct a deeper analysis to identify if certain campaigns or ad groups within Google Ads are underperforming and refine ads strategy

+# Conclusions:
+While